dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 chunk_size of 2, for example for 75 processes.
 All of these permutations yield approximately the same completion time.
 At this state, the bottleneck is the I/O time of the SSH connections and the installation time on each instance.
 One other bottleneck is the type of EC2 instance.
-Moving from t2.micro to t3.small improved the time to Status ready so that the SSH connections could be initiated soon.
-I imagine t3.large would improve the time even further.
+Moving from t2.micro to t3.small improved the time to Status ready so that the SSH connections could be initiated sooner in the process.   imagine t3.large would improve the time even further in this respect.
+The installation time would also improve as well the larger the EC2 type.

 Without any type of parallelism, i.e. removing the ThreadPoolExecutor and setting the chunk_size to 149 for one process, will show the effects of no parallelism at all.